Ann Veneman: UNICEF Executive Director

-In 2007, Veneman helped launch a partnership with renowned US playwright and 'V-Day' founder Eve Ensler in 2007, to bring awareness and change to the sexual abuse and violence of women in the DRC.
-'Stop Raping our Greatest Resource' is a campaign initiated by the women of eastern DRC along with UNICEF and V-Day, a global movement to end violence against women and girls.
-UNICEF estimates that hundreds of thousands of women and girls have been raped since the conflict began in eastern DRC more than a decade ago.
+In 2007, Veneman helped launch a partnership with US playwright Eve Ensler in 2007, to bring awareness to sexual abuse and violence against women in the Democratic Republic of the Congo.
 Veneman has also called for greater efforts to end female genital mutilation.
-In February 2009, marking the International Day against the harmful practice that three million girls and women endure each year, Veneman said, "Some 70 million girls and women alive today have been subjected to female genital cutting.
+In February 2009, marking the International Day against the practice, Veneman said, "Some 70 million girls and women alive today have been subjected to female genital cutting.
 While some communities have made real progress in abandoning this dangerous practice, the rights, and even the lives, of too many girls continue to be threatened."

-Organizational effectiveness

-UNICEF's financial and organizational position has continued to improve due to its reputation.
-Between 2004 and 2008, total income, including trust funds, has increased more than 60%, to over $4 billion.
-The organization's accountability mechanisms have been strengthened, audit compliance has improved, an office of investigation established, and an ethics officer appointed.

-In December 2009, UN Secretary-General Ban Ki-moon said of Veneman, "She has fulfilled her mandate with immense dedication, and I have been impressed by her extraordinary energy and determination to improve children's health, education and well-being around the world.
-Under her leadership, UNICEF has become a catalyst for global action to help children reach their full potential, promoting collaborations that deliver the best possible results for children based on expert knowledge, sound evidence and data.
-She has been a champion of United Nations coherence and a strong voice for children as well as Millennium Development Goal implementation.
-Her legacy is an organization that is financially and intellectually strong and well-equipped to meet the challenges children face in the twenty-first century."

 In 2009, Veneman was named to Forbes Magazine's List of The World's 100 Most Powerful Women, ranking #46.
 Forbes cited Veneman in part because she "played a key role in the joint effort by UNICEF, the World Health Organization, the United Nations Population Fund and the World Bank to help accelerate progress on maternal and newborn health in the 25 countries with the highest rates of infant mortality worldwide."

-Mrs. Veneman was succeeded by Anthony Lake on May 1, 2010.
+Veneman was succeeded by Anthony Lake on May 1, 2010.